BobTheBuidler/ypricemagic/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to ypricemagic's documentation!
+=============================================

 Time to price some shitcoins!
-=============================================

 .. module:: y

    There is a lot of stuff in ypricemagic's docs that you probably won't need as a typical user.
    I've collected the most interesting components of the library here for your convenience:

+   The main use case for this library is the pricing of shitcoins. `y.get_price` handles that for you.

    .. autofunction:: y.get_price